Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 136. **Good things ahead!**
-- DAY: Tuesday, i woke up, went to the cathedral, went to brunch, ate a lot, went to see pa, cooked igitoki and sambusa
+- DAY: Tuesday, i woke up, went to the cathedral, went to brunch, ate a lot, went to see pa, cooked igitoki

 gotta lock in in nsbe, hopefully